pyrmont/articles.inqk.net/_posts/2018-03-08-apple-smartband.md

 ---
 title: "The Case for an Apple Smartband"
 layout: post
 date: 2018-03-08 18:59:48 +0900
-excerpt: An argument for why it would be a good idea for Apple to release a version of the Apple Watch that was a smartband.
+excerpt: An argument for why it would be a good idea for Apple to release a smartband version of the Apple Watch.
 category:
 tags: []
 ---